voliva/safe-decimal/article.md

 // Prints BigDecimal 5.3999999999999999999999999999999999999
 ```

-This issue (well, another one a [widely used JS library](https://github.com/MikeMcl/bignumber.js/issues/80)) is what brought me to dig deeper into these "Arbitrary precision" libraries and understand why this happens.
+This issue (well, another one in a [widely used JS library](https://github.com/MikeMcl/bignumber.js/issues/80)) is what brought me to dig deeper into these "arbitrary precision" libraries and understand why this happens.
 I thought they were using rational numbers, but that's not the case.
 And this is what led me to think about how to solve this problem.

 Next, on performance, SafeDecimal also has an edge.
 For small numbers multiplication it's already out by an order of magnitude - In pseudocode doing the following: